How to Order Portuguese Coffee Like a Local

 The Portuguese coffee shops you can’t miss if you’re in Lisbon

-- Café Nicola is located in the city center, with a privileged view of the D. Pedro IV Square and its marvellous local architecture.
-It is the place that inspired the Café Nicola brand, and still is to this day, a popular spot among locals.
+- Café Nicola is located in the city center, with a privileged view of the D. Pedro IV Square and its marvelous local architecture.
+It is the place that inspired the Café Nicola brand and still is, to this day, a popular spot among locals.